generic-ebpf/generic-ebpf/README.md

 # generic-ebpf
 Generic eBPF VM runtime.
-It (currently) consists of three components
+It (currently) consists of two components

 1. ebpf: Portable interpreter, JIT compiler, and ebpf subsystems (e.g. map) library, works in both of userspace and kernel
 2. ebpf_dev: Character device for loading ebpf vm or other related objects (e.g. map) into kernel
-3. libbpf: [bcc](https://github.com/iovisor/bcc) style libbpf interface.

 Current support status